 © by Todd (Hyung-Rae) Tarselli. who spent 9 years in solitary confinement at Pennsylvania's SCI Greene.

-violence inside facilities and contributing to recidivism after release."
+The Commission found that the "increasing use of highsecurity segregation is counter-productive, often causing violence inside facilities contributing to recidivism after release."

 The Commission recommended that prison administrators: